 I think that if you don't feel that you can trust the admissions officer to safeguard your secrets or to see you in a vulnerable light, you're going to miss an opportunity for the admissions officer to get to know you as well as he or she possibly could.

 One of the biggest mistakes that students make on their application essays is to sort of make an embellished resume.
-So we&8217;ve already seen your resume.
-We&8217;ve already seen what you&8217;ve done, what you&8217;re interested in.
-Don&8217;t use the very few words you have to tell us about yourself, only to talk about what you do.
-Sometimes, it is better to ask for help an admission essay service.
+So we've already seen your resume.
+We've already seen what you've done, what you're interested in.
+Don't use the very few words you have to tell us about yourself, only to talk about what you do.
+Sometimes, it is better to ask for help writing an essay.

 I think the admission essay is sometimes thought of as a way to show yourself off and in reality what it is for us is a way to understand why you do the things you do, how those things impact you, how those experiences have shaped your world for you. &8211; One of my pet peeves when I read admissions essays is when students describe an event without explaining the significance of it.
 So if you tell me, for example, about a snow storm, okay, sure, but what does that tell me about you?

 Last year I read an essay that a student wrote about his grandfather and it was very well written, lots of wonderful imagery and good punctuation and grammar, but by the end of the essay I wanted to admit the student's grandfather because it was all about him and so I didn't learn anything about the student in that essay and so in that case, although it was a great essay, it was not great for this purpose.